revo23/RecordedFuture-and-Yara-Rules/README.md

 | condition | Logic that defines a match                           |

 There are three types of strings in YARA: hexadecimal strings (curly brackets), text strings (double quotes) and regular expressions.
-Recorded Future outputs those byte sequences as continuous raw hex because it is a neutral data format suitable for many security tools.
+Recorded Future outputs those byte sequences as continuous raw hex instead of spaced because it is a neutral data format suitable for many security tools.
 ```
 Usage: yara64.exe [OPTION]...
 [NAMESPACE:]RULES_FILE...
 FILE | DIR | PID
 ```